-To make the battle easier to win, below are 47 easy, yet effective, ways to attract customers to your new online store when you have a really tight budget.
+To make the battle easier to win, below are 47 easy, yet effective, ways to drive traffic to your store when you have a really tight budget.
 You won’t know what works for you till you try it.
 So let’s start getting you some traffic.

 1. Look up your friends

 For online sellers, friends are the most potential customers.
 Besides, they have already known you and trust you, it’s easier to sell to them than others.
 Online sellers’ closest people in life are on Facebook.
 If you have or haven’t thought about it yet, definitely look to see if any of your friends are in the market.
 You can do it by updating a status, posting new pictures… or just simply message them.

 There’re fan pages for just about anything you can think of.
 People that like those pages in your market are great people to talk to, they’re your potential customers as well.
 Let’s ask the page admins to see if they can introduce your product on their pages.
 Online sellers who have leveraged this way have found it cheaper than Facebook ads, even when they pay for the Fan Page owner.
 Just click the “Message” button on one potential fan page and create a new chance to sell your product.

 No matter what you are doing to promote your store, advertising on Facebook should never be neglected.
 If you think you really know your audience demographics, then running a small set of Facebook ads to a landing page, can be a great way to gather interest.
 If you don’t know how, then take a look at this “How to advertise your online sales on Facebook Ads”

 It’s worth searching for things related to your market to see if anything else turns up, especially now that you can message people you aren’t friends with.
 In particular, Facebook has a great geographic filtering ability you won’t find on Twitter or elsewhere.